RemyDeWolf/rainbow/README.md

 | k8s node | identical | Each image is assigned to a pool of nodes using the same instance type. |
 | Running time | identical | The containers are depoyed together and the results are fetched when the time allocated is over. |

-## Rainbow score
+## rainbow score

-The Rainbow score is a measure of the language efficiency for the implementation under test.
+The rainbow score is a measure of the language efficiency for the implementation under test.

 The output of a test is a list of redis key values.